 These provisions apply to all residential lots in the Twin Buttes Development and contain all dimensional building criteria related to Twin Buttes that shall be adopted and enforced by the City of Durango (CoD) Planning Department during the permitting and inspection process.
-If the Standards and Guidelines defined in the Twin Buttes Design Standards & Guidelines conflict with existing CoD Land Use and Development Code (LUDC), the Twin Buttes Design Standards & Guidelines shall supersede the LUDC.
+To avoid delays in receiving a Building Permit, See Appendix 6.8 for additional City criteria.
+If the Standards and Guidelines defined in the Twin Buttes Design Standards & Guidelines conflict with the existing CoD Land Use and Development Code (LUDC), the Twin Buttes Design Standards & Guidelines shall supersede the LUDC.
+All content of Appendix 6.8 is enforced by the City of Durango.
+If a variance is needed, see Sec.
+2.11.2.2 above for details on the process for obtaining a variance to a design standard.